 AR 415 - Senior Animation Reel

 Students will create a reel between two to three minutes in duration of their animation work from previous animation projects and new animation projects.
 Includes lecture, discussion, demonstration, critiques and individual meetings with students to support the development of students' work.
 Students will research self-promotional opportunities such as competitions and festivals.
 Students will revise their resume to respond to their career interests.
 Emphasis will be placed on the development of a personal point of view.
-Prerequisite: Art 414.
+Prerequisite: AR-414.

 AR 499 - Independent Study in Art

-Guided research - A studio project or art history topic.
+Guided research - a studio project or art history topic.
 Weekly consultation.
 May be elected for a total of six credits.
 Prerequisites: Senior standing and prior permission of the directing professor and department chair.